neizod/polar/_docs/install.md

 ~/borg $ git merge theme/<version>
 ```

-Later on, you want to upgrade the theme, just run above three commands (from `git fetch` until `git merge`) again.
+Later on, if you want to upgrade the theme, just run above three commands (from `git fetch` until `git merge`) again.

 ## Test Run

-Suppose you've install Jekyll and theme on your machine, you can see your fresh new site by navigating into the directory and run:
+Suppose you've installed Jekyll engine and this theme on your machine, you can see your fresh new site by navigating into the directory and run:

 ``` shell
 ~/borg $ jekyll serve